Anima108/AI-Tic-Tac-Toe/README.md

 - Similarly, in Wild Tic-Tac-Toe the best move to be played, to give the opponent the most opportunities to make a mistake was the **centre block**.

-    This technique, however small, reduced the initial time of picking a move from **9.01 seconds to 0.0001 seconds!**
+:trophy:This technique, however small, reduced the initial time of picking a move from **9.01 seconds to 0.0001 seconds!**:trophy:

 ```python
 				if(all(ele=='blank' for ele in arr)):